xiix0/scam/README.md

-It is by the fortune of God that, in this country, we have three benefits: freedom of speech, freedom of thought, and the wisdom never to use either.
+April 1

+This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"